-Professional services, the exterminator services, are needed when bees and wasps have nests that are in extreme places such as inside a home, inside the insulation or high in trees or in hard to reach areas.
-These services have different costs depending on the service needed, so call around to determine the range of prices.
+Professional services, the exterminator services, are needed when bees and wasps have nests in extreme places such as inside a home, inside the insulation, high in trees, or hard-to-reach areas.
+These services have different costs depending on the service needed, so call around to determine the prices range.

 Wasps and bees are beneficial insects.

 Many persons suggest painting the location of the former bee problem using light blue paint.
-These people claim that bees may believe it is the sky and decline to establish hives or even land upon the blue colour.
+These people claim that bees may believe it is the sky and decline to establish hives or even land upon blue.
 They advise painting soon after the bee removal.

 Bees and Wasps

 Wasps have a slender body with a narrow waist, thin, cylindrical legs, and appear smoothed-skinned and shiny.
-European wasps, Yellow-jackets, hornets, and paper wasps are the most common types of wasps people encountered.
+European wasps, Yellow-jackets, hornets, and paper wasps are the most common types people encounter.